Allergen-Free Breakfast Cookies (“Oatmeal” Raisin Plus)

 Bake for about 22-24 minutes at 350° F, or until the edges of the cookies are golden.
 Cool on racks, or simply remove the parchment/foil from the pan with the cookies still on them and cool on countertop.
 (I normally cool my cookies the way my mother and grandmother did — on cut-open brown paper bags spread on the countertop.
 However, these cookies will stick to brown paper bags, due to their honey content.)

 Serve warm from the oven, or, cool and wrap individually with plastic wrap, and refrigerate or freeze for an on-the-go breakfast.
 I have also taken these cookies camping, and they have kept for a week with no refrigeration or loss of taste or texture.

-About Karen JoyI'm a homeschooling mother of six -- 3 boys ages 17, 15 and 12 years old, and three girls: 8 and 5 years old, and our newest, born in June 2013.
+About Karen JoyI'm a homeschooling mother of six -- 3 boys ages 17, 15 and 13 years old, and three girls: 8 and 6 years old, and our newest, born in June 2013.
 I like birding, reading, writing, organic gardening, singing, playing guitar, hiking, the outdoors, and books.
 I am a natural childbirth advocate and fledgling birthing class instructor.
-I'm a CSA coordinator for a local organic farm, Crooked Sky Farms.
+I'm have been a CSA coordinator for a local organic farm, Crooked Sky Farms, though that's on hiatus right now.
 I have a dear hubby who designs homes for a local home builder and who is the worship pastor of our church.
 I live in the desert, which I used to hate, but now appreciate.

 Posted on May 9, 2008, in Allergies, Cooking/Baking/Food/Recipes, Dairy-free, GF Recipes, GFCF, GFCF Recipes, gluten-free and tagged breakfast cookie, egg-free, GFCF Recipes, quinoa, whole-grain.
 Bookmark the permalink.
 26 Comments.